Lifestyle of Affluent Americans

 Scottish influence.
 The most influential president during the 18th Century

-a Presbyterian preacher from Scotland.
-The greatest president during the
+The greatest president during the 19th Century was

-19th Century was James McCosh.
-He was also a Presbyterian from Scotland.
+James McCosh.
+He was also a Presbyterian pastor from Scotland.

 - Kiltie Band of Carnegie Tech (1957).
 My Scottish connection does not start from Princeton.
 I spent four undergraduate years in Pittsburgh founded by Andrew Carnegie and Andrew Mellon.
 Carnegie came from Scotland, and Mellon's parents came from Scotland.
 Carnegie-Mellon University is named after them.

 - Scottish costume.
 I become very happy whenever I spot Scottish people in their own costume.
 I met them in 2004 at the Amsterdam airport.
-They came from Andrew Carnegie's hometown.
+They came from Edinburgh near Andrew Carnegie's hometown.
+Click here for photos from Edinburgh.

 - My Presbyterian connection can be traced to my grandfather, who was one of Horace Underwood's most trusted Korean friends.
 This is my photo with youngest grandson (Urbana, Illinois 2004).
 Underwood was the first Presbyterian missionary to Korea sent from the Lafayette Presbyterian Church in Brooklyn.
 His elder brother was one of the pioneers in typewriter industry.
 His Underwood typewriters used to dominate the world before 1950, as Dell computers do these days.
 Mrs. Underwood in this photo is a graduate of Princeton Choir College.
 As a choir member, she used to sing for Einstein in front of Einstein's house on Mercer Street.